Skip to main content

 A person in a lab coat examining a sample under a microscope, with art and color charts in the background.

-Field Testing
+Resistance Testing

 Five clear bottles with black caps on a table, each containing insects, next to a tissue box and lab equipment.

-The new trap is known as a gravid trap (pictured below).
+The new trap is known as a gravid trap.
 These traps sit on a black tray that is filled with stinky water that attracts egg-laying females in the area.
 Gravid traps will be placed at four of our sentinel chicken sites enhancing vector species surveillance in the county.
 Comprehensive resistance testing with three insecticide active ingredients using bottle bioassays will be conducted with Culex quinquefasciatus populations to evaluate the efficacy of the products to refine control practices.

 If you have any questions about any research projects please contact Kyle Kosinski at the Indian River Mosquito Control District at (772) 562-2393 or k.kosinski@irmcd.org